-2nd & 3rd Trimester Videos - Shoreline
+2nd & 3rd Trimester Videos

 Newborn Screening

-The video transcript explains the process of newborn screening, which involves tests to detect certain metabolic disorders in newborns.
+The video explains the process of newborn screening, which involves tests to detect certain metabolic disorders in newborns.
 The first screening occurs within the first 24 hours after birth, requiring the baby to be at least 12 hours old.
 This involves a heel prick to collect blood, which is applied to a card.
 The second screening takes place at two weeks of age.
 These tests check for rare but serious conditions like PKU and hypothyroidism.
 The results are reviewed initially at the birth site and followed up with a call after the two-week screening if any issues are detected.

 Monitoring Fetal Movement

-The video transcript discusses the importance of fetal movement as the best indicator of a baby's oxygenation during pregnancy, surpassing any technological methods.
+The video discusses the importance of fetal movement as the best indicator of a baby's oxygenation during pregnancy, surpassing any technological methods.
 It is crucial to monitor fetal movement, particularly from week 28 onward.
 Fetal movement should be counted twice daily, ideally after meals.
 The transcript also mentions using mobile apps to track these movements, and explains that a good activity level consists of 10 distinct movements within 30 to 60 minutes, emphasizing the importance of correctly counting these movements to monitor the baby's health effectively.

 Hypertension In Pregnancy